OKC Nightlife by District

-Oklahoma City's legendary jazz neighborhood is located just across the Walnut Street Bridge from Bricktown.
-Mainly a residential area now for young urbanites, the district still boasts great nighttime options.
+Oklahoma City's legendary jazz neighborhood, Deep Deuce, is located just across the Walnut Street Bridge from Bricktown.
+Mainly a residential area now, the district still boasts great nighttime options.
 Depending on the weather, the fire pit and patio at Deep Deuce Grill is a favorite gathering spot for young professionals.